Waking (Let’s Talk) News!

 Groundwater is, as famously quoted by the Texas Supreme Court in 1904, “secret, occult, and concealed.”
 Sometimes referred to as “hidden water,” it is out of sight and, therefore, unfortunately, […]

 The NRA seems to be undeterred by the Uvalde mass shooting, and is having their convention at the George R Brown Convention Center this week.
-Trump, Abbot, Cruz, and other […]
+Trump, Abbot, Cruz, and other prominent opponents of gun control are scheduled to speak there on Friday.
+Security in and around the convention center will probably be tight while they […]

 Christian nationalists are using the law to force everyone to live according to their beliefs and widen inequality in our communities and country.
-Separation of church and state guarantees religious […]
+Separation of church and state guarantees religious freedom, which protects everyone’s right to practice the religion of their choice or no religion at all, as long as they don’t harm others. […]

 Christian nationalists are using the law to force everyone to live according to their beliefs and widen inequality in our communities and country.
-Separation of church and state guarantees religious […]
+Separation of church and state guarantees religious freedom, which protects everyone’s right to practice the religion of their choice or no religion at all, as long as they don’t harm others. […]

 This first week of Peace Camp this year will be at Mission Milby, 2220 Broadway in east Houston.
-This week will be for children who will be in grades 1-6 […]
+This week will be for children who will be in grades 1-6 next fall.
+The two teachers leading the program for this week are bilingual English/Spanish speakers.
+Scholarships are available but they must be requested in advance. […]

 The air quality in Harris County is influenced by multiple sources of pollution, including extensive road traffic, concrete batch plants, proximity to the largest petrochemical industrial complex in the United […]

 Plastic pollution now contaminates the deepest trenches in the ocean, high mountain peaks, and even the air we breathe – plus recently being found in our blood.
-Plastic has entered […]
+Plastic has entered the food chain, killing wildlife, and causing the average person to eat one credit card’s worth of plastic each week.
+To learn more about this […]

 Everyone who supports abortion rights is invited to participate in an energetic demonstration on Saturday, July 9, at 2 pm at the federal courthouse at 515 Rusk Street.
-Speakers will […]
+Speakers will share their perspectives on the kind of movement needed to defend abortion rights and defeat the threat of fascism.
+We will do a lot of […]

 This body meets on the 2nd Wednesday of every month from 7-10pm at the Montrose Center.
 Public comment is from 8 to 8.30pm.

 This second week of Peace Camp this year will be at at Community Tabernacle Church, 4819 Hershe St. (same location as Mt.
 Pleasant Baptist Church), in northeast Houston.
-This week […]
+This week will be for children who will be in grades 1-6 next fall.
+Scholarships are available but they must be requested in advance.
+For more information […]

 This third week of Peace Camp this year will be at Houston Mennonite Church, 1231 Wirt Rd. in northwest Houston.
-This week will be exclusively for older campers who will […]
+This week will be exclusively for older campers who will be in grades 7-12 next fall.
+Scholarships are available but they must be requested in advance.
+For more information and registration, see our main Peace […]

-This year marks the 80th anniversary of the more that 400 Navajo men recruited during World War II as Code Talkers, an elite group of US Marines who developed an […]
+This year marks the 80th anniversary of the more that 400 Navajo men recruited during World War II as Code Talkers, an elite group of US Marines who developed an unbreakable code using their native language, a code the Japanese never broke.
+Please join us for a Lunch and Learn on Monday, August 14, 2022, […]

 Join Professor Robert Mace of Texas State University for a discussion on freshwater scarcity.
 Growing populations, the ever-present threat of drought, aquifer over-pumping, reservoir sedimentation, and climate change are creating […]

 Join Professor Hyun-Min Hwang of Texas Southern University as he examines the issue of plastic pollution.
-Plastic is a polymeric material, not biodegradable, and may last hundreds of years in […]
+Plastic is a polymeric material, not biodegradable, and may last hundreds of years in the environment.
+Substantial fractions of plastic waste are disposed of improperly, and are found everywhere, even in the middle of the ocean and deep-sea floor. […]

 The Annual CSBH School Mental Health Conference will be held on August 20, 2022 at the Region 4 Education Center.
-This is a full-day professional development opportunity with some of […]
+This is a full-day professional development opportunity with some of the most innovative approaches around education and mental health for participants.
+The 2022 theme is Beyond a Theory: Healing and Transformation in the Education System. […]

 Join Professor Gunnar Schade of Texas A&M University to learn about the issue of air pollution.
 Air pollution is a major factor for public health throughout the world.
-An increasing […]
+An increasing human population, increasingly clustered in urban areas, is exposed to a variety of air pollutants.
+Among the common pollutants, fine particulate matter and ozone exposure […]

-Pulitzer Prize winner Nikole Hannah-Jones will discuss her book, New York Times number one bestseller The 1619 Project: A New Origin Story, at The Progressive Forum Wednesday, August 24, at […]
+Pulitzer Prize winner Nikole Hannah-Jones will discuss her book, New York Times number one bestseller The 1619 Project: A New Origin Story, at The Progressive Forum Wednesday, August 24, at 7:30 p.m.
+CT.
+In 2021, Governor Abbott and Texas legislators explicitly banned The 1619 Project from being taught in K-12 public schools.
+The ACLU of […]

 Join Professor Sylvia Dee of Rice University to consider climate change, its causes, impacts, and solutions.
-There is now a long-established global scientific consensus that climate change will damage human […]
+There is now a long-established global scientific consensus that climate change will damage human and natural systems at high expense.
+Climate change-induced disruptions to human-environment interactions occur via impacts such as sea level rise, storm surge, tropical cyclones, and […]

 Gardening and growing fruit, vegetables, and herbs organically is easy when recreating systems of nature to incorporate plants for wildlife and for people.
-Gardening in the gulf coast climate […]
+Gardening in the gulf coast climate allows us to grow year around.
+Carol Burton, Director of Garden Education at Urban Harvest will explore the seasons from Summer gardening strategies to Fall […]

 Join Professor Kerri Crawford of the University of Houston for a talk on the issue of biodiversity loss.
-Our planet is home to millions of species that rely on each […]
+Our planet is home to millions of species that rely on each other and provide important ecosystem services.
+Humans, too, rely on nature -- but we take a disproportionate amount of the resources and modify the environment […]

-Building a Just and Sustainable Future in Houston: ClimateAction and Political Advocacy for Frontline Community Members The hope for this event is to support a coming together of frontline community […]
+Building a Just and Sustainable Future in Houston: ClimateAction and Political Advocacy for Frontline Community Members The hope for this event is to support a coming together of frontline community members, community leaders, organizers, activists, and environmental advocacy professionals to share resources, learn about neighborhood-specific issues, identify sustainability strategies, collaborate to support each other's existing […]

 Heat is the greatest weather-related disaster in the U.S., killing more people than any other kind of natural disaster.
-And, Texas is one of three states with the highest heat-related […]
+And, Texas is one of three states with the highest heat-related deaths.
+A study found that the Houston area averaged 18 dangerously hot summer days per year from 1975 to 2010.
+Without any action to combat […]